The home buying process can be a long process. My wife and I recently went under contract for what is our “forever home.”

 Can we begin by talking about the craziness of making such a large decision based on a 30-minute walkthrough?
 Are we really saying that 30 minutes is enough to make a 30-year decision?

-Buying a home is largely an emotionally driven decision and that is why it is even more important to plan out the process thoroughly and set parameters for your decision-making process.
+Buying a home is largely an emotionally driven decision.
+That is why it’s even more important to plan out the home buying process thoroughly and set parameters for your decision-making process.

 In thinking about our situation this ended up being the culmination of a five-year process.
 As some of you know, we currently own a three-unit building in the Avondale neighborhood in Chicago.
 We talk about this process in my post, so you want to be a landlord.